Get Answers To Marriage Counseling Questions

 How Do I Bring Up the Topic?

-If you and your partner have been struggling in your relationship, you may want to seek out marital counseling.
+If you and your partner have been struggling in your relationship, you may want to seek marital counseling.
 According to one study, the most difficult part of starting marital counseling is convincing your partner to agree to participate in the process.
 Right from the start, if the topic is not brought up in the right way, or even if it is, but at a less than an opportune moment, it is possible or even likely that it may be received as a personal attack.

-There are no 'dos' or don'ts when it comes to talking about marriage counseling with your partner.
+There are no ‘dos’ or don’ts when talking about marriage counseling with your partner.
 There are things that you can do to make the conversation easier, though.

 Don’t Bring it Up While Fighting

 In the middle of an argument is not the time to bring up marriage or couples counseling.
 By doing so, you risk your partner misinterpreting a genuine attempt to improve the relationship.
 They might think the ‘marriage counseling’ suggestion is just a passive-aggressive threat.
 They might also accuse you of playing the blame game.
 Or, your spouse might think that you will leave the relationship unless they agree to go into counseling.

-You also are probably better off not bringing up the subject at a high moment, such as during or after an enjoyable date.
-Even if this is not threatening like bringing it up in a low moment like an argument, it is still likely to lead to a heavy conversation that then leads to talking about present or potential issues in the relationship - that can be quite a buzzkill for a nice time.
+You are probably better off not bringing up the subject at a high moment, such as during or after an enjoyable date.
+Even if this is not threatening, like bringing it up in a low moment like an argument, it is still likely to lead to a heavy conversation that then leads to talking about present or potential issues in the relationship – that can be quite a buzzkill for a nice time.
 Particularly if you are having constant or more regular problems with your partner and you happen to have a good night, the last thing you want to do is ruin that by disrupting the opportunity to experience intimacy and other positive emotions with a discussion that can probably wait.